Concepts

 The TACoS Trap

-If the difference between ACoS and TACoS is low (i.e., ACoS/TACoS < 1.2), then all your sales are coming from ads.
+• If the difference between ACoS and TACoS is low (i.e., ACoS/TACoS < 1.2), then a larger proportion of your sales is coming from ads.
 It doesn’t matter if both of them are low individually.

-If you see a decreasing ACoS but an increasing TACoS, you might be doing PPC cannibalization.
+• If you see a decreasing ACoS but an increasing TACoS, you might be cannibalizing PPC.
 In this case, look for Amazon PPC automation software like atom11 that can help you reduce PPC cannibalization.

-If you have increasing ACoS and TACoS, it might not be a good sign.
+• If you have increasing ACoS and TACoS, it might not be a good sign.
 It means (a) ad effectiveness is reducing, (b) reliance on total sales on ads is increasing.
 It can also happen if you have just launched new products or increased prices.
-If not, then you should look at optimizing ads.
+If not, then you should consider optimizing ads.

-How PPC Software Like atom11 Help Optimize ACoS and TACoS?
+How does a PPC Software like atom11 Help Optimize ACoS and TACoS?

-PPC software, such as Atom11, is designed to simplify and optimize your advertising strategy, ensuring that both ACoS and TACoS are balanced effectively.
-Here’s how Atom11 helps:
+Ad automation software, such as atom11, is designed to simplify and optimize your advertising strategy, ensuring that both ACoS and TACoS are balanced.
+Here’s how atom11 helps:

 1. Real-Time Data Integration for Smarter Decisions

-Atom11 integrates with Amazon ads and your retail signals, including inventory, pricing, and digital shelf metrics.
-This enables you to understand the complete picture of how your ads perform and affect your ACoS and TACoS.
+atom11 integrates with Amazon ads and your retail signals, such as inventory, pricing, and digital shelf metrics.
+This enables you to comprehensively understand how your ads perform and affect your ACoS and TACoS.
 With real-time insights, you can:

-Compare two different time periods and analyze root cause of sales fluctuations by ASIN
+• Compare two different time periods and analyze the root cause of sales fluctuations by ASIN.

 Using these real-time insights, you ensure that your ACoS remains within your profitability target and you don’t overspend on campaigns that aren’t driving sales.